UTSAVS26/PyVerse/Data_Science/StudentPerformanceVisualisation/README.md

 ## 🙏 Acknowledgments

-- Thanks to the open-source community for the amazing data analysis and visualization libraries
+- Thanks to the open-source community for the amazing data analysis and visualisation libraries
 - The dataset used in this project is from [Kaggle](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams)
 - Inspiration from educational data analysis projects and tutorials

 ## 📈 Roadmap

 Future additions planned:
-- [ ] Add more advanced visualization examples
+- [ ] Add more advanced visualisation examples
 - [ ] Include additional datasets for diverse analysis
 - [ ] Create a comprehensive data preprocessing guide
 - [ ] Add correlation analysis between different factors
-- [ ] Implement interactive visualization examples
+- [ ] Implement interactive visualisation examples

 ---

 ⭐ **Star this repository** if you find it helpful!

-📧 **Contact**: bhaanavee@example.com for questions or collaboration opportunities
+📧 **Contact**: bhanavee123@gmail.com for questions or collaboration opportunities